Tuesday, June 18, 2013

 The Continual Aggregate Hub

-Here, business data is stored as XML-documents, versioned for every legislated change, and categorized by metadata.
+Here, business data is stored as XML-documents, a version for every legislated change, and categorized by meta-data.
 See my talk at QCon 2013 in London, where I present that we organize business data by a classification system not unlike what libraries use for books.
 Basically we use the header to describe the content, and the document itself contains an Aggregate.
 I also show that we can compose complex domains from these Aggregates, and that applications running these domains fit nicely in the deployment model of "the cloud” and in-memory architectures. (see discussion on software design in the CAH)

 The Implementation

-The excellent team that implemented the datastore of the CAH constructed it as two parts; one called BOX and the other IRIS.
-BOX sole purpose is to store aggregates (as versioned documents), enforce a common header (metadata for information classification), information retrieval (lookup based on metadata), and providing feeds (ATOM) of these documents to consumers.
+The excellent team that implemented the data-store of the CAH constructed it as two parts; one called BOX and the other IRIS.
+BOX sole purpose is to store aggregates (as versioned documents), enforce a common header (meta-data for information classification), information retrieval (lookup based on meta-data), and providing feeds (ATOM) of these documents to consumers.
 BOX does not care what is in the document.
 IRIS' sole purpose is to provide search, reporting, insight and (basic) analytics based on all document content.
 IRIS utilize a search engine for this.
 We use Java, REST, ATOM-feeds, XML, and Elastic Search.
 We still use the Oracle database, but will migrate to a document database in a couple of years. (see blog for discussion on deployment models)

 Separation of Concern